burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search-origin_destination-addresses-building-number-street-name-postcode.md

 subcategory: Location search (origin_destination)
 ---

-**Location search (origin/destination) – _addresses (building number, street name, postcode)_:**
-the minimum information required for matching specific locations (mainly properties) as trip origins and destinations based on their address.

 >The following data needs to be provided for an address:\
 • Identifier (must be globally unique)\